VILSECK, Germany — Tucked away in the woods between Freihung and Vilseck is a family hiking gem called the Beaver Nature Trail, or Biberlehrpfad.

 GPS: St2166, 92249 Vilseck, GPS coordinates: 49.621460, 11.857743

-Christine Fox works for the USAG Bavaria Environmental Division and is a regular contributor.
+Editor’s Note: Christine Fox worked for the USAG Bavaria Environmental Division.
 The Environmental Division provides environmental guidance, support and liaison services to those who live, work and train on our installations.
 Visit their webpage at www.bavaria.army.mil/environmental and find them on Facebook at www.facebook.com/USAGEnvironmental.